-The rest of the paper is organized as follows: section II

-The authors are with the Control Systems Lab, Department of Mechanical Engineering, National Technical University of Athens, 9 Heroon Polytechniou Street, Zografou 15780, Greece ddimar,kkyria@mail.ntua.gr describes the system and the problem in hand.
-In section III the theory of [25] is reviewed and we proceed by presenting the Decentralized Navigation Functions we use in this paper for formation stabilization.
+The rest of the paper is organized as follows: section II describes the system and the problem in hand.
+In section III the theory of [18] is reviewed and we proceed by presenting the Decentralized Navigation Functions framework used in this paper.
 In section IV, the convergence of the feedback control scheme is analyzed using Rantzer's Theorem, while section V includes computer simulations that support the derived results.
 The last section summarizes the conclusions of this paper and indicates further research directions.